 Taking the JR metro and making a full circle on the line will take you approximately 1 hour.
 The first Yamanote train begins its service at 4:30 am, and the last one passes at 01:20 am.
 This is with the exception of the 31st of December and the 1st of January.
-For more detailed information on the Yamanote line’s timetables, check out Hyperdia.
+For more detailed information on the Yamanote line’s timetables, check out Hyperdia or its alternatives.

 During rush hours a train passes each 2,5 minutes.
 The standard waiting time for a train on the Yamanote line (off peak hours) is every 3,5 to 4 minutes.
 The one thing you need to remember about all Japanese trains, buses, trams and metro lines is that all of them are extremely punctual.
 Some of the biggest delays last no more than 5 minutes and if such a thing happens, you will hear a sincere apology on the speakers.

 The Metropolitan JR lines

 There are five Tokyo railway lines that travelers can use with their JR Pass:

 - Yamanote line – The circular (loop) line that connects all metro lines.
 It also connects Tokyo’s major city centers.

 - Chuo line – This is a rapid metro service that crosses the Yamanote line.
 It connects Tokyo station with Shinjuku station.

 - Keihin-Tohoku line – It runs parallel to the Yamanote line on the eastern side of it and stops at Ueno, Tokyo, and Shinagawa stations.

 - Sobu line – It runs across the Yamanote line, similar to the Chuo line.
 However, it is the slower one of the two.